-Our board of directors is composed of seven members.
+Our board of directors will be composed of seven members after this offering.
 Each director is elected for a one-year term.
 The members of our board of directors will serve until our first annual general meeting of shareholders as a public company in 2022.